-My first article was published at age 12 and I started taking photography courses in grade 11.
-I guess it’s no surprise that I went on to study Journalism and graduate with a major in Photojournalism from the Southern Alberta Institute of Technology in 2004.
+My first article was published at age 12 and I started taking photography courses in grade 11, so it seemed applicable to study photojournalism.
+Also, my math skills crushed any hopes of a career in medicine.
+So instead, I studied Journalism Arts and graduated with a major in Photojournalism from the Southern Alberta Institute of Technology in 2004.

 I see through a lens, but my drive for creative communication is motivated by the cause, not the camera.
 I love people and their stories.
 Whether it’s a marketing project or a documentary, there are countless ways to tell a story.
 Today, communications takes me far beyond writing and photography.